Talisa Torretti: Senior

 In 2019, she started competing in Senior category.
 She competed at the 2019 Italian National Championships and took 5th place in All-around.
 She also qualified to Hoop final and finished on 6th place.
 In 2020, she started competing as a member of the Italian National reserve group.

+In 2024, she won Italian club championships Serie A, which was her last competition.
+Since then, she works as a coach at her club Faber Ginnastica Fabriano.